Skip to content

 Note: Nova has been renamed to Iris.

 Nova is a multi-user AI companion with persistent memory, automatic knowledge extraction, and long-term narrative continuity.
-It’s built on Laravel 12, React 19, PostgreSQL with pgvector, and uses prism-php/prism for LLM integration.
+It’s built on Laravel 12, React 19, PostgreSQL with pgvector, and uses prism-php/prism for the LLM integration.

 The Memory Problem